Alice in Wonderland syndrome: Epidemiology

 The lack of established diagnostic criteria or large-scale epidemiological studies, low awareness of the syndrome, and the unstandardized diagnosis criteria and definition for Alice in Wonderland syndrome mean that the exact prevalence of the syndrome is currently unknown.
 One study on 3,224 adolescents in Japan demonstrated the occurrence of macropsia and micropsia to be 6.5% in boys and 7.3% in girls, suggesting that the symptoms of Alice in Wonderland syndrome may not be particularly rare.
 This also seems to suggest a difference in the male-to-female ratio of people with Alice in Wonderland syndrome.
-However, according to other studies, it appears that the male/female ratio is dependent on the age range being observed.
+According to other studies, it appears that the male/female ratio is dependent on the age range being observed.
 Studies showed that younger males (age range of 5 to 14 years) were 2.69 times more likely to experience Alice in Wonderland syndrome than girls of the same age, while there were no significant differences between students of 13 to 15 years of age.
 Conversely, female students (16- to 18-year-olds) showed a significantly greater prevalence.

 Alice in Wonderland syndrome is more frequently seen in children and young adults.
 The average age of the start of Alice in Wonderland syndrome is six years old, but it is typical for some people to experience the syndrome from childhood up to their late twenties.
 Because many parents who have Alice in Wonderland syndrome report their children having it as well, the condition is thought possibly to be hereditary.
 Some parents report not realizing they have experienced Alice in Wonderland syndrome symptoms until after their children have been diagnosed, further indicating that many cases of Alice in Wonderland syndrome likely go unrecognized and under-reported.
 Research is still being expanded upon and developed on this syndrome in a multitude of different regions and specialties.
 Future studies are encouraged to include global collaborative efforts that may help improve understanding of Alice in Wonderland syndrome and its epidemiology.